kristopolous/super-secret-github-scraper/README.md

+a project to scrape github and find out a few things:

+ * projects with
-most frequent commits
+   * most frequent commits
-largest repository
+   * largest repository
+   * most committers